yingqiuz/localise/docs/source/index.rst

 Welcome to Localise's documentation!
 ====================================
 **Localise** is a Python library for segmentating prevalent surgical targets using multimodal MRI.
-It pulls data from the `Open Food
-Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :ref:`Usage <usage>` section for further information, including how to :ref:`install <installation>` the project.

 .. note::